 I am a licensed clinical psychologist and Associate Professor in the Departments of Medical Social Sciences, Surgery (Division of Organ Transplantation), & Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
 In my clinical role, I provide psychological evaluation and treatment in our Comprehensive Transplant Center.
 My research focuses on the development and application of patient reported outcomes (PROs) in the post-surgical context, with an eye towards improved care quality.

 As the Associate Director of Northwestern's Center for Patient-Centered Outcomes and Director of the Outcomes Measurement and Survey Core at the Robert H. Lurie Comprehensive Cancer Center, I provide consultation and mentorship to our faculty interested in patient-driven research.
 I also lead the Quality of Life Workgroup of the Northwestern University Transplant Outcomes Research Collaborative (NUTORC) to foster multidisciplinary, patient-centered research and to provide mentorship to postdoctoral fellows in this area.
-My own research has been funded by NIH, FDA, PCORI, and industry grants and contracts.
+My own research has been funded by FDA, NIH, PCORI, and industry grants and contracts.